Magnesium: The Secret to Maximizing Your Recovery

 How to Supplement Effectively

-If you’re looking to supplement with magnesium, you should aim to take 400-500mg daily with a meal, preferably in the evening as this will help more with sleep.
+If you’re looking to supplement with magnesium, you should aim to take 300-400mg daily, preferably in the evening as this will help more with sleep.

-In short, based on all of the available research, adding a quality magnesium supplement with all 7 critical forms to your daily routine can be one of the easiest ways to improve sleep, recovery and training performance.
+In short, based on all of the available research, adding a quality magnesium supplement to your daily routine can be one of the easiest ways to improve sleep, recovery and training performance.

 Who We Are